sensorbee/py/README.md

 ;
 ```

-It is sample as following Python code.
+This sample query is same as following Python code.

 ```python
 import sample_module